 Contrary to what some people might say, you can’t just jump in the water anywhere in Bali and expect to see monsters like manta rays.
 If you pulled this shit when visiting Uluwatu, you’d for sure be in for a very rude surprise.
 (Spoiler alert: 4-meter waves and really pointy rocks.)

 The best, and really only, place to see manta rays in Bali is around the island of Nusa Penida – hence the name Manta Point.
 Actually, this may be one of the best places in the world to see manta rays.
-Some local divers say the chances of seeing a manta ray during peak season (April-May) is somewhere between 80-90%.
+Some local scuba divers say the chances of seeing a manta ray during peak season (April-May) is somewhere between 80-90%.
 I honestly don’t know how accurate those numbers really are BUT, having visited Nusa Penida myself, I think that they are pretty damn close.

 Seriously, there are manta rays everywhere around the southern coast of Penida.
-You don’t even have to go diving in Nusa Penida to see them either!
+You don’t even have to go scuba diving in Nusa Penida to see them either!
 You can see them simply by standing on the edge of a tall cliff and look down (like at Manta Point).

-There’s more to Nusa Penida than mantas though.
-The coral at Crystal Bay and Gamat Bay are both very good and can be seen simply with a snorkel.
-For more adventurous divers, the elusive mola mola is also found around the island though seeing one requires some advanced diving skills.
+There’s more to Nusa Penida than mantas.
+The coral reefs at Crystal Bay and Gamat Bay are both very good and can be seen simply with a snorkel.
+For more adventurous experienced divers, the elusive mola mola can also be found around the island, though seeing one requires some advanced diving skills.